peanutbuttertoastt/CRWR2900-draft/draft.md

 -Do the animals know that the commotion is from humans?
 Do they blame someone?

--The mossy ground bounces like a trampoline/like a sponge -The black spruce trees look like tree people
+-The mossy ground bounces like a trampoline/like a sponge -The black spruce trees look like tree people, waving to me

 -Sitka spruce, play my instrument (like this as personification)